Have questions or want to find out more? Give us a call! 1-877-APA-5818

 3. Create the Right Conditions

-It’s essential to view your well-being as a built-in element of your work environment and conditions, rather than as an extra task.
+Creating the Right Conditions for Workplace Anxiety It's essential to view your well-being as a built-in element of your work environment and conditions, rather than as an extra task.
 You may find that small changes, like moving to a desk with better natural light, working with noise-cancelling headphones and avoiding too much caffeine accumulate to create an environment where anxiety is less likely to arise.

 4. Share Your Struggles in the Workplace

+While you may feel uncomfortable doing so, sharing your anxiety struggles with your workplace can actually help.
+Because of the Americans with Disabilities Act (ADA), you won’t have to worry about being discriminated against or fired due to your struggles.
 Sharing about your anxiety with your boss can help you receive any necessary accommodations.
 You can also talk about your anxiety struggles with a trusted co-worker.
 They may be able to offer advice and support on how to handle anxiety at work.

 5. Set Micro-Goals